lopanapol/sentium-pico/README.md

 ## License

+This project is licensed under the **Sentium License** - a custom license that promotes ethical use while allowing modification and distribution.
+Key provisions include:

+- **Free use** for personal, educational, and non-commercial purposes
+- **Attribution required** for all redistributions and modifications
+- **Ethical use clause** - cannot be used to harm living beings
+- **Profit-sharing requirement** - 10% donation to charity for commercial use generating significant profit
+- **Open modification** - changes must be documented and shared under compatible license

-This project is licensed under the **Sentiria Pico Proprietary Software License**.
-See the [LICENSE](LICENSE) file for complete details.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

+**Copyright (c) 2025 Napol Thanarangkaun (lopanapol@gmail.com)**

 ---